luismjimenez/Time-Series-Analysis-of-Walmart-Sales-Data/README.md

 - Data Preprocessing & EDA: Cleaned and aggregated weekly sales data from 45 distinct Walmart locations, focusing on identifying seasonal trends and the impact of external variables like temperature and fuel prices.
 - Baseline Modeling (Moving Average): Established a performance baseline using a simple Moving Average to understand the underlying mean of the sales data without complex seasonal adjustments.
 - ARIMA (AutoRegressive Integrated Moving Average): Implemented to capture short-term autocorrelations in the data, though it struggled to account for the strong yearly seasonality present in retail cycles.Prophet: Utilized Meta’s Prophet model to decompose the time series into trend, weekly, and yearly seasonality.
 This provided an automated way to handle holiday effects and missing data points.
 - SARIMA (Seasonal ARIMA): Developed as the primary forecasting tool.
-By using a grid search (Hyperparameter Tuning) to optimize parameters $(p, d, q) \times (P, D, Q, s)$, this model successfully captured the recurring quarterly and annual patterns that characterize Walmart’s sales performance.
+Using a grid search (Hyperparameter Tuning) to optimize the parameters $(p, d, q) \times (P, D, Q, s)$, this model successfully captured the recurring quarterly and annual patterns that characterize Walmart’s sales performance.
 - Model Evaluation: All models were validated using a 13-week test set, with accuracy measured primarily through RMSE (Root Mean Square Error) and MAE (Mean Absolute Error).

 ## Skills: